LucHermitte/lh-vim-lib/README.md

 This library has been conceived as a suite of [|autoload|](http://vimhelp.appspot.com/eval.txt.html#autoload) plugins.
 As such, it requires Vim 7+.
 A few commands are defined.

 As I only have access to a version 7.4-052 on travis-ci, let's say this is the minimum vim version I'll try to be compatible with.
-Until last year I was trying to be compatible with 7.3-429.
+Until 2017 (v3.x) I was trying to be compatible with 7.3-429.

 The [complete documentation](http://github.com/LucHermitte/lh-vim-lib/blob/master/doc/lh-vim-lib.txt) can be browsed.